benmezger/blog/content/notes/2021-09-11--23-34-52Z--attaching_jira_issues_to_commit.md

 {% if parent__key %}Jira story ID: {{ parent__key }}{% endif %}
 ```

-The fields are related to Jira&rsquo;s REST fields.
+The fields are related to Jira's REST fields.
 Inner fields such as `parent.key`
 should replace the dot (`.`) with a double underscore (`__`).

 I named the project [GJira](https://github.com/benmezger/gjira/) , as of Git-Jira.